manavsehgal/reactspeedcoding/manuscript/c03-production-optimize-webpack.md

 We are trying several possible solutions to this [know issue as PostCSS repo][12].
 If you would like to contribute a solution please [respond to this issue on our Github repo][13].

+**Update 2016-05-26.** We have now resolved and closed this issue.
+Yey!
+Latest webpack config code now enables us to Hot update imported styles without having to restart our app.

 {pagebreak}

 ## Normalize.css from NPM (Code update 2016-04-21)